Think-and-Dev/cartesi-boardgame/examples/chinchon/README.md

 ```bash
 pnpm install
 ```

+> **_NOTE:_**  The default version of pnpm install will try to install the main package from the workspace, for that to work correctly, before the `pnpm install` on the chinchon folder, you will need to run `pnpm proxydirs & pnpm build` on the `./packages/main` folder

 3. In the same folder, build the cartesi image for the chinchon game, by running

 ```bash